samkhan1/samkhan1/README.md

 For those who would like to download this corpus to try their skills in extracting key insights form it.

 ```
+Hint:

-Hint: Using a frequency analysis of the words in these writings,
+Using a frequency analysis of the words in these writings,
 including this README.md file,
+look for greater than six lettered words,
-look for words that have been used only once in the entire set of articles;
+that have been used only once in the entire set of articles;
 the location of that word, is where you will find a more valuable kernel of knowledge.
 ```